 The Society has two wholly owned UK registered subsidiaries that do not engage in regulated activity, Financial Advice Network Limited ("FAN") and Financial Advice Website Limited ("FAW").
-FAN's activities have been discontinued in the prior year.
-FAW operates as a service company for the Society.
+Activities at both entities have been discontinued and both entities are dormant as at 31st December 2024.

-All the Society's business is carried out in the UK but policyholders are geographically diverse.
-Its material lines of business through the Society and third-party arrangements are:
+All the Society's business is carried out throughout the UK with a small book of policies issued in the Republic of Ireland.
+The Society's material lines of business are:

 - Insurance with-profits participation.
 This covers the Society's with-profits regular and single premium life business (with-profits life). - Health Insurance with-profits participation.
 This covers the Society's Holloway-type business (with-profits health). - Other life insurance.
 This covers the Society's conventional non-profit life business e.g. Over 50s whole of life, term assurance and fixed rate bonds (non-profit life). - Health Insurance.
-This covers the Society's pure income protection business (non-profit health). - Unit-linked.
+This covers the Society's pure Income Protection business (non-profit health). - Unit-linked.
 This covers the Society's holdings of Child Trust Funds ("CTF") (unit-linked).